Don't Tell Comedy: Shows

 The typical Don't Tell Comedy show is held in a non-traditional venue with an average of five comedians, running for roughly 90 minutes.
 When selling tickets to events, only the date, time, and neighborhood are advertised.
 The specific location is later revealed on the day of the show.
 The final lineup is only known at the actual show.

 Some shows have been filmed and posted to the Don't Tell Comedy YouTube channel.

 Digital Video

-In 2021, Don't Tell Comedy released its first comedy special with comedian Danny Jolles, 6 Parts.
-The video was released in collaboration with 800 Pound Gorilla Records and was distributed via YouTube and Amazon Prime Video.
-The New York Times listed the special as part of their "Best Comedy of 2021" wrap-up, labeling the special as 2021's "Best Grand Unified Theory."
-Forbes notes, "The project accomplished what Jolles set out to do: make a comedy special that’s actually, you know, special."

-In early 2022, Don't Tell Comedy began releasing digital content on social platforms such as YouTube, Facebook, TikTok, and Instagram, highlighting lineups of emerging comedians across the United States including Ralph Barbosa whose set earned 4.6M views on YouTube.
+In early 2022, Don't Tell Comedy began releasing digital content on social platforms such as YouTube, Facebook, TikTok, and Instagram, highlighting lineups of emerging comedians across the United States including Ralph Barbosa and Andy Huggins.

-The company has 5.2 million followers across YouTube, Instagram and TikTok.
 Other comedians who have released sets with Don't Tell Comedy include Fumi Abe, Katherine Blanford, Matt Braunger, Andrea Jin, Jay Jurden, Kyle Kinane, Leslie Liao, Michael Longfellow, Opeyemi Olagbaju, Lea’h Sampson, and Gianmarco Soresi.

-Comedian Susan Rice remarked on her experience releasing a stand up comedy set on Don't Tell Comedy's YouTube channel: “Doing late night back in the ’80s when Johnny Carson was working, Carson made a lot of careers [...]
-But this, Don’t Tell, is comparable.”

-Fellow Don't Tell Comedy alumni, Malik Elassal and Alec Flynn, echoed Rice's sentiment.
-“It’s changed my life,” said Elassal.
-Flynn noted, “As a comic, you want to be bitter and hate everything, but realistically, they changed my life.”
-Comedian Grace Johnson also remarked, “Don’t Tell right now stands out as one of the premier places to go to for comedy, in the way that Comedy Central has been.”

 Don't Tell Comedy produced their first Netflix special for Hannah Berner titled, We Ride At Dawn.
 The special that was filmed at The Fillmore in Philadelphia, PA, premiered on July 9, 2024.
 The special Decider noted as a "solid debut" landed in Netflix's Top 10 most popular shows category.